-If you are having problems configuring a pipeline to support MTOM/XOP, read "Diagnosing deployment errors" on page 299.
+If you are having problems configuring a pipeline to support MTOM/XOP, read "Diagnosing deployment errors" on page 327.

-- If you are able to send a Web service request message in MTOM format, but are getting a SOAP fault message from the Web service provider, look at the contents of the DFHWS-BODY container for details of the SOAP fault. - 1.
-Is the Web service provider able to receive MIME Multipart/Related messages?
-If the Web service provider does not support the MTOM format, the fault that you get back can vary depending on the implementation.
-If the Web service provider is another CICS application, the SOAP fault would indicate that the MIME message is not a valid content type.
-Use the CEMT INQUIRE WEBSERVICE command to find out if the Web service supports MTOM/XOP. - 2.
-If the Web service provider can receive MIME messages, check to see if the pipeline is sending the message in direct or compatibility mode.
-Use the INQUIRE PIPELINE command to retrieve the status of the pipeline.
+- If you are able to send a web service request message in MTOM format, but are getting a SOAP fault message from the web service provider, look at the contents of the DFHWS-BODY container for details of the SOAP fault. - 1.
+Is the web service provider able to receive MIME Multipart/Related messages?
+If the web service provider does not support the MTOM format, the fault that you get back can vary depending on the implementation.
+If the web service provider is another CICS application, the SOAP fault would indicate that the MIME message is not a valid content type. - 2.
+If the web service provider can receive MIME messages, check to see if the pipeline is sending the message in direct or compatibility mode.
 If you are sending an MTOM message in direct mode, there could be a problem with the XML. - 3.
-To find out if the problem is with the XML, turn validation on for the Web service.
+To find out if the problem is with the XML, turn validation on for the web service.
 This causes the MTOM message to be processed in compatibility mode through the pipeline.
 As part of this processing, the MTOM handler parses the message contents to optimize the base64binary data.
 If there is an error in the XML, CICS puts the error in the DFHERROR container and issues an MTOM transport failure in the pipeline. - 4.
 Examine the contents of the DFHERROR container to see if this indicates what problem occurred.
 If this isn't enough information to help you diagnose the cause of the problem, run a level 2 trace of the PI domain. - 5.
 Look for trace point PI 0C16.
 This describes the problem that was encountered in more detail, and should help you to fix the problem with the XML that is provided by the requester application. - If expected binary attachments are missing from the outbound MTOM message, this could indicate that the binary data is considered too small to optimize as a binary attachment.
 CICS only creates binary attachments for data that is large enough to justify the processing overhead of optimizing it in the pipeline.
 Any binary data below 1,500 bytes in size is not optimized. - If you are unable to send an outbound MTOM message in compatibility mode and the pipeline is returning a DFHERROR container, there was a problem when the pipeline tried to process the MTOM message. - 1.
 Look at the contents of the DFHERROR container.
 This should contain an error message and some data describing the problem that occurred. - 2.
 Check that the XML in your outbound MTOM message is valid.
-CICS does not perform any validation on outbound messages in the pipeline.

-- If you receive a DFHPI1100E message, there was a problem with the MIME headers of an MTOM message that was received by CICS.
+CICS does not perform any validation on outbound messages in the pipeline. - If you receive a DFHPI1100E message, there was a problem with the MIME headers of an MTOM message that was received by CICS.
 The CICS message contains the general class of MIME error that occurred.
 To find the exact problem that occurred: - 1.
 If you have auxiliary trace active in your CICS region, check for any exception trace entries. - 2.
 Look for trace point PI 1305.
 This describes the nature of the MIME header error, the location of the error in the header, and up to 80 bytes of text before and after the error so you can understand the context of where the error occurred.